-In the past there was a large disparity in recidivism rates between Non-Hispanic/White and Non-Hispanic/Black offenders, but due to reentry efforts, by the Iowa Department of Corrections, focused specifically on African-American offenders, recidivism rates for this group substantially declined.
-Over the past two recidivism reporting periods, there has been no statistically significant difference in recidivism rates between Non-Hispanic/White and Non-Hispanic/Black offenders.
+In the past there was a disparity in recidivism rates between Non-Hispanic/White and Non-Hispanic/Black offenders, but due to reentry efforts by the Iowa Department of Corrections, focused specifically towards Non-Hispanic/Black offenders, recidivism rates for this group substantially declined.
+The FY13 and FY14 recidivism reporting periods saw a decrease in the return to prison for Non-Hispanic/Black offenders.
+There was not a statistically significant difference in recidivism rates between Non-Hispanic/White and Non-Hispanic/Black offenders in FY14.
+During FY15 there was an increase in the return rate for both demographics, as is shown in the chart below.
+Consistent with the two prior years, no statistically significant difference exists between the two demographics.
+Please note this chart displays data based upon the reporting year.